marlenerinker-401-advanced-javascript/notes/README.md

   - Testing if user input is valid or invalid
   - Testing if Input object is created with valid action and payload
   - Testing if get correct log message when add a note, use an invalid command, or don't enter a payload (note content)
+  - Testing if get a list of notes with a certain category
+  - Testing if you can delete a note

 #### UML